The Tonight Show: Music and announcers

 Music during the show's introduction and commercial segues is supplied by The Tonight Show Band.
 This ensemble was a jazz big band until the end of Johnny Carson's tenure.
 Skitch Henderson was the bandleader during the Steve Allen and early Carson years, followed briefly by Milton DeLugg (who had previously led the band on Broadway Open House and later became the musical director of The Gong Show).
 Gene Rayburn served as Allen's announcer and sidekick and also guest-hosted some episodes all the way through the early part of Carson's run.
+Bill Wendell, who announced Kovacs's version of Tonight later served as David Letterman's announcer in the 1980s and early 1990s.

 The Lou Stein Trio originally provided musical accompaniment during the short run of Tonight!
 America After Dark, which ran for six months between the Steve Allen/Ernie Kovacs and Jack Paar eras of The Tonight Show, and was later replaced by the Mort Lindsey Quartet, which in turn, was replaced by the Johnny Guarnieri Quartet.
 José Melis led the band for Jack Paar, and, after a short while of using comic actor Franklin Pangborn, Hugh Downs was Paar's announcer.
 For most of Johnny Carson's run on the show, the show's band, then called "The NBC Orchestra" was led by Doc Severinsen, former trumpet soloist in Henderson's band for Steve Allen.

 When McMahon was away from the show, Severinsen was the substitute announcer and Tommy Newsom would lead the band.
 (Newsom also took over when Severinsen was absent from the show.)
 On the rare occasions that both McMahon and Severinsen were away, Newsom would take the announcer's chair and the band would be led by assistant musical director Shelly Cohen.

 Severinsen's big band featured several accomplished sidemen in addition to saxophonist Newsom, including trumpeter Snooky Young, pianist Ross Tompkins, drummer Ed Shaughnessy, trumpeter John Audino, trumpeter Conte Candoli, saxophonist Pete Christlieb, and jazz trumpet legend Clark Terry.
 The band frequently appeared on camera in the "Stump the Band" segments, where an audience member would dare the band to play some obscure song title, and the band would comically improvise something appropriate.
 The routine was played for full comedy value and the band was not really expected to know the songs; on two occasions the band did answer correctly, much to the maestro's surprise.
 Severinsen was heard to ask incredulously, "You mean we actually...?"